Kris-Kuiper/Nerms/README.md

 ```

 ##### Model find function
-The find function contains every entity attribute, so you may find an entitie by its property.
+The find function contains every entity attribute, so you may find an entity by its property.
 The User entity we created above contains an id, firstname and lastname property.
 So the find property also contains these three properties:
 ```javascript
 console.log(Nerms.models.User.find);
 /*